wikimatze/vimfiles/README.md

 I know there is the [janus] package out there which does configure a lot of stuff, but maintain my own set of plugins and settings.
-Don't hesitate to copy or ask me questions about it.
+Feel free to correct me or provide me with additional hints - I'm always eager to learn something new.

 The text of each link is the name for the doc you have to type in [Vim] (remember to use *:help
 \<name\>*).
-If after plugin description stands the phrase (*no doc*) it says, that you can not open the documentation in Vim.
-Feel free to correct me or provide me with additional hints - I'm always eager to learn something new.
+If after plugin description stands the phrase (*no doc*) - well you know what that means.

 [janus]: https://github.com/carlhuda/janus "janus"
 [Vim]: http://www.vim.org/ "Vim"